‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 Yeah.

-I could have done like five minutes in the town before he takes off.
+I could have done like five minutes in the the town before he takes off.

 And so I was just like, there's some idea there.

-I think that's a really good point because remember when Del Q joins up with him the second time and he, the Indian comes after him out of the, in the nighttime, out of the blue.
+I think that's a really good point because remember when Del Q joins up with him the second time and he, the Indian comes after him out of the, in the nighttime, out of the blue, yeah, he throws a spear at him.

-giving your daughter away as a repayment for a gift yeah probably does it translate to the 2020s i feel like there would be some tick tock memes about that.
+Giving your daughter away as a repayment for a gift, Yeah.
+Probably does it translate to the 2020s?
+I feel like there would be some TikTok memes about that.

 Yeah, fair.